ajnsit/concur-documentation/README.md

 #### Event Handling

 In the previous examples, clicking the buttons does nothing.
 After all, we haven't attached an event handler to the button!
-Traditionally, responding to use input seems to be the place where complexity creeps into the application.
+Traditionally, responding to user input seems to be the place where complexity creeps into the application.
 In Elm, for example, this is the place where you would reach out for the *Elm Architecture*.

 Handling external events is where Concur shines.
 It does away with all the incidental complexity and lets you focus on the program logic.
 I'll make a claim that handling generic user events in Concur is simpler than any other library/framework in any programming language ever.
 If you know of anything else simpler, please let me know.

 In Concur, you can just attach tags to the widgets to indicate the events you wish to handle, and then handle them synchronously in the program flow.
 Concur takes care of all the plumbing and concurrency for you.
 This is part of where Concur's name comes from - its support for Concurrency.
-The other reason for Concur's name is due to what I call aliasing of types - where adjascent types and properties must agree (concur) before they can be composed, which leads to increased type safety and powerful composition primitives.
+The other reason for Concur's name is due to what I call aliasing of types - where adjacent types and properties must agree (concur) before they can be composed, which leads to increased type safety and powerful composition primitives.
 We'll discuss concurrency and composition primitives later in this guide.

 Let's say we want to show a greeting to the user when the button is is clicked.
 We can do so very easily, by attaching an `onClick` attribute to the button.
 We have to use `button` instead of `button'`. (`button'` is defined simply as `button []` for convenience).